dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 not potentially constant when the primary parameters are considered to be potentially constant.
-An error also occurs if the body of _D_ contains a body part for the primary constructor, and it has an initializer list, and the initializer list contains an element of the form `this.v = e` or `v = e`, and `e` is not a potentially constant expression when the primary parameters are considered to be potentially constant.
+An error also occurs if the body of _D_ contains a body part for the primary constructor, and it has an initializer list, and the initializer list contains an expression which is not potentially constant when the primary parameters are considered to be potentially constant.

 *This is a relaxation of the existing rule which says that the initializing expressions in variable declarations must be constant when a class contains any